hzionn/Games/Dino/README.md

+> this is a clone and slightly improved version from Shivam Shekhar

 ![No longer maintained](https://img.shields.io/badge/Maintenance-OFF-red.svg)
 ### [DEPRECATED] This repository is no longer maintained
 > While this project is fully functional, I won't be able to accept any new pull requests or features.
 You are still welcome to explore, learn, and use the code provided here.